dbaarda/workspace-tools/3DPrinting/BridgeExtrusion.md

 * Printer and layer settings
    * An - `nozzle_area` or `Dn^2 * pi/4`.
 * Normal line attributes
+   * Ll - width of a rectangle with the same Lh and area La.
    * Lp - normal `perimeter_offset` from line center.
    * La - normal `line_area`
 * Bridge line attributes